-As part of this fellowship, participants will receive the following:
+As part of this fellowship, each participant will receive the following:

 - A $1,500 to support research initiatives that will be awarded in 3 installments (Summer, Fall, and Spring)

 - Opportunity to present at the ASAM Research Colloquium

 - Experience with designing, curating, moderating, and executing a speaker series

 - Mentorship and guidance from ASAM faculty at Penn